OSGConnect/tutorial-pegasus/README.md

 ```
 $ ./submit
 ```
-Use pegasus-status and pegasus-statistics to monitor your workflow.
-Using pegasus-statistics, determine how many jobs ended up in your workflow.
+Use `pegasus-status` and `pegasus-statistics` to monitor your workflow.
+Using `pegasus-statistics`, determine how many jobs ended up in your workflow.

 **Exercise 8:** Cleanup.
 If you still have jobs in the queue, but want to move to the next tutorial in the book, you can remove all **your** jobs from the system with: